 Think back to the last time you cleaned your computer keyboard.
-If you can’t remember the last time you cleaned yours, then you may might be surprised on how dirty it has ended up.
+If you can’t remember the last time you cleaned yours, then you may be surprised at how dirty it has ended up.
 Pick up your keyboard immediately and turn it upside down, give it a good shake outside or over some old newspaper.
 You will be amazed at what you find will fall from your keyboard.
 Keyboards act as safe havens for all sorts of germs, dust and dirt.
 Even if you avoid the dirt and crumbs you can see, there’ll still be the issue of the bacteria you can’t.
 As a vital part of the computer, it’s very important that you allow your keyboard to live a long life through care and frequent cleaning.
-It is recommended that you should be cleaning your keyboard at least twice a month and should be part of your computer maintenance plan..
+It is recommended that you should be cleaning your keyboard at least twice a month and should be part of your computer maintenance plan.
+Here’s how to clean your computer keyboard.

 We all live busy lives so you might be happy with just a Quick clean for now.
-If you have the time then I suggest that you look at the more deep clean for embedded dirt.
+If you have the time then I suggest that you look at the deeper clean for embedded dirt.

 Before beginning this process, either power off your laptop or disconnect the keyboard from your PC.